Position: Project Assistant

 Specifically, the Project Assistant shall perform the following functions:

 - Curate and organize photos, videos, social media posts, audio-visual and other information materials provided by grantees, and those taken/prepared by the INSPIRE team and consortium partners during monitoring visits and events.
 He/she will closely coordinate with the concerned INSPIRE teams in the collection and archiving of these materials.

-- Coordinate with the Technical and MEL Team in the tracking and collection of relevant training and activity designs/reports, research and assessment reports, learning/knowledge products, documentation of/presentations on good conservation practices/approaches, and stories of interest in the course of implementing grant agreements and work plans.
-Ensure the completeness of these documents – i.e., ensure that they are properly dated formatted, and marked, as well as the inclusion of proposed reference citations.
+- Coordinate with the Technical and MEL Team in the tracking and collection of relevant training and activity designs, research and assessment reports, learning and knowledge products, documentation of good conservation practices, and stories of interest in the course of grant implementation.
+Ensure the completeness of these documents—e.g., proper marking and format as well as the inclusion of references and citations.

-- Regularly monitor selected websites, such as SAGE Publications and ScienceDirect, among others to identify and tag abstracts/research studies and publications on biodiversity conservation and natural resource management that can potentially be shared with the grantees.
-Coordinate with the grants team in the distribution of the collated abstracts to INSPIRE grantees.
+- Regularly monitor selected websites, such as SAGE Publications and ScienceDirect, to identify and tag abstracts, research, studies, and publications on biodiversity conservation and natural resource management that can potentially be shared with the grantees.

 - Coordinate with the technical team for the preparation of executive summaries or annotations of research studies produced with support from INSPIRE.